tristanballard/starter-academic/content/post/IntroductionToQR/index.md

 ---
-title: An introduction to quantile regression in R
+title: Extreme event analysis using quantile regression
 subtitle:

 # Summary for listings and search engines